foolip/mdn-bcd-collector/README.md

   Examples of consistency checks in review are [#10397](https://github.com/mdn/browser-compat-data/pull/10397), [#12028](https://github.com/mdn/browser-compat-data/pull/12028) and [#12033](https://github.com/mdn/browser-compat-data/pull/12033). [#6571](https://github.com/mdn/browser-compat-data/issues/6571) proposes automating many such consistency checks.

+### Minor Safari version changes

+In v6.1.1, a major update was made to the useragent parser involving minor version numbers for browsers (specifically, Safari).
+As such, newer pull requests may be opened that change the minor version of a browser.
+Any new changes should be truested over old changes.
+(For example, if a collector PR for v6.0.8 was merged that indicates the feature was added in Safari 15.5, but there is a new PR with collector v6.1.2 that changes the version number to Safari 15.4, then always trust the new PR.)

 ## Running the server locally

 ```sh